anistajouri/devex/docs/index.md

 The goal of this website is to provide insights, best practices, and resources to help you build a modern developer experience that empowers you to deliver high-quality software efficiently and effectively.

+In absence of Idp, the application engineer should become a cloud developer to deliver the product.
+The cloud developer should be able to operate and monitor the application, optimize its performance, and collaborate effectively with the rest of the team.

+# Need templates

+Templates are starting points for projects.
+They provide a foundation for building a project, and can help save time and effort by providing a structure that has already been set up.
+Templates can be used for a variety of projects, from web applications to machine learning models.

+The template include:
+- A github repository with a README.md file.
+- A descrition of :
+  - diagram of target architecture.
+  - list of technologies used.
+  - list of languages used.
+- Corresponding vscode profile, snippets, and extensions for used languages.

 # My favorite technologies

 | Technology    | Why ?                                                                                                                      |